-Similar to the passenger methodology, it applies the ICAO Fuel Formulas to estimate the fuel consumption of freighter aircraft based on the distance flown.
-Air freighter load factors data are then used to apportion the emissions associated with the flight to the weight of the package carried.
+The route with the lowest emissions is used when more than one airport serves dedicated cargo traffic between either the origin or destination city.
 As for the passenger methodology, a weighted average of the carbon emissions is computed based on the traffic (type of aircraft used and frequency of flights).
-The methodology covers direct flights from air freighter route pairs included in the Common Operations Database (COD).
+The methodology covers direct flights from air freighter route pairs included in the Common Operations Database (COD)1.